decretist/Dissertation/Chapter3/chapter3.md

-hands of Camaldolese communities in 1113 and 1153, it does not seem unreasonable to infer that it was in the hands of one in the 1120s and 1130s when Gratian was putatively associated with the foundation, whatever we think the nature of that association to have been.
+hands of Camaldolese communities in 1113 and 1153, it does not seem unreasonable to infer that it was in the hands of one in the 1120s and 1130s when Gratian was putatively associated with the foundation, whatever we may think the nature of that association to have been.
 But Noonan's caution seems justified when we consider, for example, Southern's having seized upon the one thinly-sourced datum of the Camaldolese connection as the foundation for his entire reconstruction